continuitydrift/continuitydrift.github.io/README.md

 : Open Process

 You can only show, not tell.
 I learn by doing things.
-There is a type of learner, I think, called "kinaesthetic", and I might be an extreme version of that, who can only do things by living them.
+There is a type of learner, I think, called "kinaesthetic", and I might be an extreme version of that, who can only learn things by living them.

-:: Many Rodeos

-This is not my first rodeo, and I have a better idea of what I want and the traps to avoid, one of which is making these readme pages aspirational rather than descriptive.
-In other words, making promises about future content rather than describing what is actually in the files.

 :: Sustainability and Maintainability